 Has a spot here since it’s different than the other builds.

 Yamaha SR 400 from Capêlo’s Garage

 Astonishing and original build.
-The concept is quite similar to the first example on this list, but it’s taken few steps further.
-Nuno Capelo managed to find his own angle on the project.
-The cork seat and the rear light are awesome and uncommon concepts, that relate to the origins (cork -> Portugal).
+The concept is quite similar to the first example on this list, but it’s taken a few steps further.
+Nuno Capelo managed to find his angle on the project.
+The cork seat and the rear light are remarkable and uncommon concepts that relate to the origins (cork -> Portugal).
 They both have the front brake drum in common – yet this one is more impressive.
 Read more history about the rebuilt of some unique Yamaha TR3 swap – using the link below.

 Yamaha SR400 “Mono” by Deus

 Deus Ex Machina… they modified over 20 of SR’s.
 They have their kit for this motorcycle.
 I tried to choose one build that would be somehow different from the other and chose this one: “Mono”.
 It started as a ruined 1984 model.
 And was rebuilt from the ground up.
 With Deus, You know that they will design something out of the box… and You can be sure that it will work.
 And look at this build.
 It is different.
 The stance is leaning forward, muscular front forks, one impressive brake disc, and huge rear shock… work together with a small XT-styled tank, long seat and a fat rear tire.
 I don’t know how would I put it regarding the segment… but You can find more details using the link below.

 As usual – this is not top to bottom list.
 There is no winner here – I like all of them, each for something unique.
 If I had to choose – I wouldn’t be able to!
 I’d love to try the Supercharged version.
 Touch the metal craft of BCR Design.
 Probably I would fancy having the Gasolina’s version as a daily ride.
 Also, I’d want to put the Deus version, right next to the Capelo’s build – in my living room.